jfhbrook/public-gpl/README.md

     # You should have received a copy of the GNU General Public License
     # along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.

+    [Diagnostics.CodeAnalysis.SuppressMessageAttribute('PSUseDeclaredVarsMoreThanAssignments','',Justification = 'Pester does "interesting" things with scope, these are false positives')] param()

     function Initialize-TestEnvironment {
+      [Diagnostics.CodeAnalysis.SuppressMessageAttribute('PSAvoidGlobalVars','',Justification='The test environment is inheretly global in nature')] param()

       $Global:OriginalAppData = $Env:AppData
       $Global:OriginalProgramFiles = $Env:ProgramFiles
       $Global:OriginalUserProfile = $Env:UserProfile